collect-intel/gri/PROJECT_PLAN.md

 **Notebook: `1-data-preparation.ipynb`**

-- Provide markdown instructions on how to run the `scripts/download_benchmarks.py` and `scripts/process_data.py` scripts first.
+- Provide markdown instructions on how to run the `scripts/download_benchmarks.py` (SEE UPDATE NOTE IN TASK 5) and `scripts/process_data.py` scripts first.
 - Show how to load a sample survey dataset (e.g., `data/raw/survey_data/global_dialogues/GD4_participant.csv`).
 - Demonstrate necessary cleaning steps for the survey data (e.g., standardizing column names, mapping values to match benchmark categories).